openziti/ziti/doc/003-local-deploy.md

 ## Run the Controller

 Edge SDKs will connect to the running controller to authenticate and request a session.
+Leave the controller running in a terminal so that you may inspect the log messages.

 ```bash
 ziti-controller run ./db/ctrl-config.yml